peteroupc/peteroupc.github.io/uniformsum.md

-# Arbitrary-Precision Samplers for the Sum or Ratio of Uniform Random Variates
+# Arbitrary-Precision Samplers for the Sum of Uniform Random Variates

 [**Peter Occil**](mailto:poccil14@gmail.com)